inpsyde/config/README.md

 Key-value config management.
 The package provides a simple interface to read configuration regardless how the configuration is actually provided (either by an environment variable or WordPress option table or a PHP constant).

-The implementation provides an easy-to-use declaration for configuration sources and filtering/validating.
+The package provides declaration schema for configuration sources and filtering/validating.

 ## Installation